 Founder, partner, and former CTO of TSD Inc., North Andover, MA.
 From a software program Eric wrote in his garage in 1983, he built a multi-million dollar industry leader in car rental and fleet management.
 After selling his majority share of TSD in 2006, Eric continued his entrepreneurial endeavors in other software developments and in real estate.
 He plays an active part in his community as a member of the Kensington NH Zoning Board and as a volunteer coach with several youth sports teams.
 He has a BS from Franklin Pierce College.

 Founder and president of The Voice Library.
-Founder of da Vinci Group Inc., a marketing and consulting group in Southern NH.
-Al is a graduate from Northeastern University, a BS in Industrial Technology, and has flown as captain for a major airline for over 35 years.
+Al is a graduate from Northeastern University, a BS in Industrial Technology, Entrepreneurial and life experience in hospitality and marketing industries as well as an airline captain for over 35 years.

-Al is a recent graduate of the ” Life is Good Foundation” intensive practice on playmaking, as well as 27 years coaching an mentoring young men & women in youth and high school hockey.
-Al’s passion is helping young adults find the ” fire in their belly” to become good citizens and successful in both life and business.
+Graduate of the ” Life is Good Foundation” intensive practice on playmaking, as well as 27 years coaching an mentoring young men & women in youth and high school hockey.
+Al’s passion is helping young adults find the ” fire in their belly” to become entrepreneur’s, good citizens and successful in both life and business.

 Dr Daniel Potts